 Dedicated program faculty members provide an educational experience that is centered on student success.
 The Nuclear Medicine Technology Program draws its faculty from the clinical, scientific and technical staffs of Mayo Clinic.
 Faculty members are chosen for their commitment to teaching, as well as clinical practice and research.
 Many have published and lectured extensively and are highly regarded in their fields.

-Of the more than 100 nuclear medicine staff members at Mayo Clinic's campus in Rochester, Minnesota, there are seven certified nuclear medicine technologists, 13 physicians, three nurses, three physicists, two radiopharmacists, three radiochemists, and several support and administrative staff members.
+Of the more than 100 nuclear medicine staff members at Mayo Clinic's campus in Rochester, Minnesota, there are 70 certified nuclear medicine technologists, 13 physicians, three nurses, three physicists, two radiopharmacists, three radiochemists, and several support and administrative staff members.